Find out about our evidence based healthcare research, how you can access it, and how you can involve our clients or use our data in your research.

 Representative from Information Technology & Architecture

 The Terms of Reference define the purpose, governance, roles and responsibilities of ACC’s Ethics Panel.

-If your project is considered higher risk, eg you plan to involve one of our vulnerable populations as participants, then the Ethics Panel may require you to attend a Panel meeting to discuss your project.
-If your project considered lower risk, then a Panel member may contact you via phone or email.
+Your project will be reviewed by the secretariat.
+If your project is considered higher risk, then the Ethics Panel may require you to attend a Panel meeting to discuss your project.
+If your project is considered lower risk, then it may be reviewed by internal Panel members, with feedback given to you via email.